-Good Faux Wood Shutters vs Inferior Faux Wood Shutters in San Antonio05/06/2019Tyler Jorgensen There are many faux wood shutters out there, but how do you tell the difference between high-end faux wood shutters, like our Polywood® shutters, that will last for decades and faux wood shutters that might need to be replaced within a few years?
+Good Faux Wood Shutters vs Inferior Faux Wood Shutters in San Antonio05/06/2019Tyler Jorgensen There are many faux wood shutters out there, but how do you tell the difference between high-end faux wood shutters, like our Polywood® shutters, that will last for decades and faux wood shutters that look worse and worse [[over time|as time goes on]39?
 You need to pay attention to the faux wood shutter’s structure and technicalities such as its sturdiness, finish, and energy efficiency potential.
 Quality faux wood won’t splinter, crack, chip or warp Any type of faux wood plantation shutters appear great when first installed.
 But over time, shutters that are made with shoddy materials such as second-rate composites, vinyl-wrapped particleboards, or hollow louvers can start to sag, chip, splinter, or yellow.
 You definitely don’t want inferior faux wood shutters in high-traffic rooms or in spaces that have variable heat, cold, or humidity.
 Quality faux wood, like Polywood, is constructed from solid compounds that won’t disfigure, fade or degrade.
 Its synthetic structure allows shutters to defy bowing, splintering, cracking, and chipping, even in high-moisture or varying-temperature spaces.
-Inspecting the warranty will be the most accurate way to see the quality of a faux wood shutter.
+And while it’s tricky to see if a faux wood is durable at first, you can always look at the warranty.
 Businesses that show a lifetime guarantee will back their window treatments because they only use the most durable materials.
 Good faux wood is easy to clean Everyday maintenance is similar for all types of faux wood shutters.
 But detailed cleaning has another set of troubles.
 Vinyl and other cheap materials will take in some liquid when wiped down with a wet rag.
-Other faux wood shutters also have coatings that can trap dust and grime so that they are more difficult to keep clean.
+Other faux wood shutters also have coatings that can trap dust and grime so that they are more difficult to clean.
 Companies that sell quality window treatments know that faux wood should be simple to wipe down.
-For example, Polywood has a coating that is a cinch to wipe down quickly, which makes your shutters look magazine worthy.
+For example, Polywood has a coating that is a cinch to wipe down quickly, which makes your shutters look just as clean as they did on day one.
 Good faux wood is completely water resistant, so no matter what gets on the shutter, it should come clean with a little water or spray cleaner.
 High quality faux wood is energy efficient As you close your high-quality faux wood shutters, you should experience a quantifiable difference in air flow and heat loss.
 The non-hollow louvers and impenetrable materials will help stop outside sun that heats up a room and air transfer that can freeze you out.
 The best faux wood plantation shutters, like Polywood shutters, will go even further in ensuring energy efficiency through UV inhibitors and weather stripping.
 Window treatments crafted with a subpar material will not offer similar energy benefits.
 Those using cheap composites or hollow louvers will still let the outside air flow in freely.
 After a few years, inferior shutters can start to bow and leave gaps between the louvers.
 To see if you are using a subpar faux wood is by finding its R-rating.
 The larger the number, the more energy efficient the shutter.
 Contact your San Antonio representative and pick a great faux wood plantation shutter Choosing a quality faux wood plantation shutter can sometimes seem like an elusive mission.
 Good thing our Sunburst representatives will bring you all our faux wood lines, so you can select the right plantation shutter for your rooms.
 To set up a free in-home consultation, call 210-876-0377 today.